-In an effort to keep our Lost & Found items to a minimum, parents are asked to place their child's name on all items being brought from home, including sweaters, jackets and sneakers.
+To keep our Lost & Found items to a minimum, parents are asked to place their child's name on all items being brought from home, including sweaters, jackets and sneakers.
 Unclaimed Lost & Found items will be gathered and donated to charity at the end of each reporting period.
-Items will be gathered in a bin for students to check and if parents are looking for something please contact the school.
+Items will be gathered in a bin for students to check and if parents are looking for something please contact the school or come take a look in our Lost and Found bin.
 Please remind your child to know where all his/her possessions are, and to take home any items not being used.